Ireland is a fantastic place, affordable enough to go around in 2-3 weeks.

 - Waterville: nice.
 Small.
 To eat fish and seafood.
 It’s where Charles Chaplin used to vacation.

 There are several trails on foot to do from this town.
 You can easily park on the sides of the main road.
-However, the parking lot for now is limited in height, and it is forbidden to spend the night.
+However, the parking lot for is now limited in height, and it is forbidden to spend the night.

 - Waterville to Kerry Cliff via Skellig Ring.
 The route is picturesque, with cliffs.